Study Abroad FAQs

 - Successfully completed study abroad coursework or internship requirements.

-- Official transcript requested from study abroad provider and sent to Chatham Registrar
+- Official transcript requested from study abroad provider and sent directly to

 - Approved courses with grades of C or higher for undergraduates and B- or higher for graduate students will be transferred

-Chatham students who study abroad will be required to submit a transcript.
-You should meet with your academic advisor to discuss course equivalency.
-You are responsible for ensuring that a transcript is sent directly to the Chatham Registrar; otherwise, Chatham cannot accept and verify grades.
+Prior to study abroad, Chatham students should meet with their academic advisor to discuss course equivalency.
+Students are responsible for ensuring that a transcript is sent directly to the Chatham Registrar; otherwise, Chatham cannot accept and verify grades.